Active Travel in Cheshire East

 The Manchester Road Active Travel scheme is part of the plans to improve accessibility and provide an enhanced safe cycle and walking route, connecting Wilmslow and Handforth.

-ATE has already awarded £1.3M in 2023 to deliver the northern section (north of the railway bridge) and £673,000 was awarded in March 2024 to help deliver the middle section.
+Active Travel England awarded £1.3m in 2023 to deliver the northern section (north of the railway bridge).
+This work has now been completed.
+A further £673,000 was awarded in March 2024 to help deliver the middle section, which is expected to start in summer 2026.

 For more information, see Manchester Road Handforth to Wilmslow Active Travel scheme.